 Now, Vegas Pro is one of the most expensive alternatives to Windows Movie Maker, as its pricing starts at $399 for Vegas Pro Edit, and ends at $799 for Vegas Pro Suite, but the good news is you can actually try Vegas Pro for 30 days, which is what I’d recommend you do, and if you do like it, then go for it.

 Well, this is a question nobody knows the answer to, except Microsoft.
 But they didn’t release any statement about the removal of Movie Maker, they decided to just remove it, which left many people wondering why.
+But you still got the chance to know everything about Windows Movie Maker.

 As we mentioned in the introduction, the reality is that during its last years, Movie Maker was a shadow of its former self, so rather than continue updating it (and having a team dedicated to it), Microsoft decided it’d be better just to remove it altogether.

-So, what replaced Movie Maker?
 Well, the closest replacement we have is the Microsoft Photos video editor, which lacks some of the options Movie Maker had, but it’s still a decent alternative to Windows Movie Maker, especially if you want to perform basic edits.
 But as you’ve seen throughout this article, depending on whether you want to make advanced or basic edits, and whether you’re a beginner or an advanced video hobbyist, there are many more alternatives to Windows Movie Maker.

 Therefore, to give a recap, let’s go over the final recommendations for video editors.
 If what you’re looking for is a free basic video editor with no watermarks, then you should try FilmForth, but if you don’t mind spending some money Wondershare is a great Movie Maker alternative too.